 Sciences

-Sciences rely heavily on precise terminology and formulas, which makes FITB essential for vocabulary and equation recall.
+Sciences rely heavily on precise terminology and formulas, making FITB essential for vocabulary and equation recall.
 MCQs work well for testing conceptual understanding through scenario-based questions.
 Short Answer questions are valuable for explaining mechanisms, interpreting experimental results, and comparing competing explanations.
-Lab-based courses may also use Short Answer for data interpretation.

 History and Social Studies

-History assessments need both factual precision (names, dates, events) and analytical depth (causation, significance, interpretation).
+History assessments need both factual precision, such as names, dates, events, and analytical depth around causation, significance, and interpretation.
 FITB handles the factual layer.
 Short Answer and Essay questions handle the analytical layer.
-A well-structured History assessment uses all five types of assessment questions, with the Essay question targeting the highest cognitive demand of the unit.
+A well-structured History assessment uses all five types of assessment questions, with the Essay targeting the highest cognitive demand of the unit.

 English and Literature

 Literature courses lean toward Short Answer and Essay as the primary formats because the discipline values argumentation, close reading, and interpretation above factual recall.
 MCQs and True/False are useful for comprehension checks on plot, character, and vocabulary.
-FITB is useful for quotation identification and author-work matching.
-However, Essay questions are the format most authentically aligned to what English teachers are trying to develop.
+FITB works well for quotation identification and author-work matching.
+Essay questions are the format most authentically aligned to what English teachers are trying to develop.

 Mathematics

-Mathematics uses MCQs and Short Answer for procedural problems and Computational questions for calculations.
-At conceptual levels, Short Answer questions that ask students to explain why a procedure works or to identify the error in a worked example are more diagnostic than multiple-choice alternatives.
-Essay questions are rarely used in Mathematics, though they appear in philosophy of mathematics and at very advanced levels requiring proof writing.
+Mathematics uses MCQs and Short Answer for procedural problems and computational questions.
+At conceptual levels, Short Answer questions that ask students to explain why a procedure works, or to identify the error in a worked example, are more diagnostic than multiple-choice alternatives.
+Essay questions are rarely used in Mathematics, though they appear in philosophy of mathematics and at advanced levels requiring proof writing.

 Generating Every Question Type from the Same Source Material